 I got my hands on a gorgeous lightweight full carbon saddle.
 And the first obvious question you want to have answered is whether or not it’s worth investing in such a very expensive product.

 In my case we’re talking about the ax-lightness Phoenix saddle.
-It’s a full carbon saddle weighing a mere 60 grams, which makes it one of the lightest saddles in the world basically.
+It’s a full carbon saddle weighing a mere 60 grams, which basically makes it one of the lightest saddles in the world.

 The ax-lightness Phoenix is their most expensive saddle, and originally retails for €300 or about $360.
 I got it for 75 euros, so I consider myself very lucky.

 I bought this saddle mainly because of the bling factor.
 I judged whether it was worth taking the risk of buying something that could turn out to be totally unusable and decided to go for it.

 I read a review where the writer said that the obvious notion of having a carbon saddle because of the clearly visible carbon weave was a tad too much bling for his taste.
 I disagree and think it’s a thing of beauty.

 If you don’t know any better you might believe it’s nothing but a cheap piece of hard plastic.
 But the fact that a mere 60 grams can hold an adult male body is an extraordinary feat of human engineering, and the intricately laid out carbon is indicative of that human drive to excel.

 So no, I don’t need this saddle too, but that’s not the point.